xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 all members of a set/population/... to satisfy a certain property but it is not practical (or possible) to test them all.

-The set might be too big, individual tests themselves too time consuming, or too expensive in some other way.
+The set might be too big, individual tests themselves too time-consuming, or too expensive in some other way.
 Or perhaps testing is destructive and after testing all the elements you would have nothing left.

-As an example it might be a huge database with lots of entries.
+As an example, it might be a huge database with lots of entries.
-Or an airport and deep searches.
+Or an airport conducting deep security searches.

 In any case, you take your budget (whether that is money, time, API calls, ...) and max it out running your tests.
 If you found an error, you have your